anjenn/closetApp/README.md

 - user's saved posts: retrieved by posts with the matching id in the likedBy array field as the user Id

 # Remaining:
-- Make like/unlike & refresh button interactive in the *Feed-View* (or infinite scroll)?
+- Make like/unlike & refresh button interactive in the *Feed-View*?
-- Fix navigation & tags selection dialog
 - Fix *My Page* UI <- sth like instagram explore page?

 - Change font (ex. make small text not bold nor capitalised in *Log In* page)
-- In the end, check if all redirection works correctly
+- In the end, check if all redirection works correctly, and delete navigation bar